bringauto/package-tracker/README.md

-If you want to use same cache path for Release and Debug build type you must ensure that the package differ between Debug/Release build config amd does not have files with same path.
+If you want to use same cache path for Release and Debug build type you must ensure that the package differ between Debug/Release build config and does not have files with the same path.

 If you have a package that has a same content for Debug and Release you need to use `NO_DEBUG ON` in `BA_PACKAGE_LIBRARY` otherwise the conflict occure.